 How DNS Filtering for Schools has Become Easier

 Despite have more categories to choose from, the way in which categories are applied has become easier.
-Whereas in the early days of DNS filtering for schools, each hardware-based filter had to be configured individually, Acceptable Use Policies can be applied and adjusted with the click of a mouse from a centralized administration portal.
+Whereas in the early days of school DNS filtering, each hardware-based filter had to be configured individually, Acceptable Use Policies can be applied and adjusted with the click of a mouse from a centralized administration portal.
 Policies can be applied by grade or subject being studied, age of the student, or student groups, and specific terms whitelisted within minutes.
 The use of keyword-based filtering has also improved accuracy.
 It is possible to fine tune filtering by filtering by the presence of keywords, or certain keyword densities.

 With some systems of DNS filtering for schools, it is not even necessary for administrators to get involved at District level.
 Once the basic Acceptable Use Policies have been applied, role based access controls enable exceptions to be applied at school level.
 This level of flexibility eliminates the issue of students being denied access to educationally-valuable online material, while still protecting minors from “inappropriate matter”.